awsdocs/amazon-ses-developer-guide/doc-source/examples-send-using-sdk.md

 ------
 #### [ Java SDK v1 ]

 The following code example is a complete solution for sending email through Amazon SES using the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
 This code example assumes that you have installed the AWS SDK for Java, and that you have created a shared credentials file\.
-For more information about creating a shared credentials file, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.
+For more information about creating a shared credentials file, see [Create a shared credentials file](create-shared-credentials-file.md)\.

 ```
  1. package com.amazonaws.samples;